tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 instance Num Double -- Defined in `GHC.Float'
 ```

 The first line (beginning `class`) tells us that for a type to be an instance of the `Num` typeclass, it must provide the operators `+`, `*` and the functions `abs`, `signum` and `fromInteger`, and either `(-)` or `negate`.
 The last is an option because a default definition exists for each in terms of the other.
 The last five lines (beginning with “`instance`”) tell us which types have been declared as instances of `Num` and hence have definitions of the necessary functions.
 These are `Word`, `Integer`, `Int`, `Float` and `Double`.
 Obviously this is a much more finely grained set of types than JavaScript’s universal “`number`” type.
-This granularity allows the type system to guard against improper use of numbers that might result in loss in precision or division by zero.
+This granularity allows the type system to guard against improper use of numbers that might result in loss of precision or division by zero.

 The main numeric type we will use in this course is `Int`, i.e. fixed-precision integers.

 Note some obvious operations we would likely need to perform on numbers that are missing from the `Num` typeclass.
 For example, equality checking.
-This is defined in a separate type class `Eq`, that is also instanced by concrete numeric types like `Int`:
+This is defined in a separate type class `Eq` that is also instanced by concrete numeric types like `Int`:

 ```haskell
 > :i Eq